-I decided to first do a raindrop technique on him (canine version is in my dog class) – this was always my first resort and regular support I used for him – being a giant breed dog he had joint challenges among other things.
+I decided to first do a raindrop technique on him – this was always my first resort and regular support I used for him – being a giant breed dog he had joint challenges among other things.
 Let me back up a few years to the initial issue where this arose…

 A few years prior Shadrach had fallen down a cement arroyo (typical in our southwestern state to have these for flash flood runoffs).
 He was running on wet grass and when he tried to stop he slid sideways down the arroyo.
 I wasn’t there, my husband was out with him.
 He was scratched up a bit but we never thought too much about it as he appeared to heal from those superficial wounds.
 Later though Shadrach began to walk funny and knuckle over on his front right leg.
 I was so upset – too upset and a relative novice in this natural health game so I wasn’t thinking clearly on how exactly to help him.